stonet-research/zns-tools/README.md

 # zns-tools

 This repository contains several tools for evaluating file system usage of ZNS devices.
+We provide an example for each of the tools in the `examples/` directory, showing how to run each tool and what information will be available in the output.

 ## Compiling and Running